Afghans in the United Kingdom: Economy and culture

 Elonat is a Dari language advertising newspaper for the community.
 Community organisations include: the Afghan Student Union, the Afghanistan and Central Asian Association based in Feltham, the Afghan Association of London based in Harrow, and the Afghan Community Organisation of London based in Lewisham.

 Politics

-Peymana Assad became the first British citizen of Afghan origin to hold a London borough council seat when she was elected a councillor for Roxeth ward in the London Borough of Harrow in 2018.
-She ran as the Labour Party candidate for Ruislip, Northwood and Pinner constituency in the 2019 general election, losing to the Conservative candidate.
+Peymana Assad became the first British citizen of Afghan origin to hold any public elected office when she was elected a councillor for Roxeth ward in the London Borough of Harrow in 2018.
+She ran as the Labour Party parliamentary candidate for the Ruislip, Northwood and Pinner constituency in the 2019 general election, losing to the Conservative candidate.